flype44/VControl/DOCUMENTATION.md

 It gives quite similar informations than `C:ShowConfig`.

-It should never fail since Exec it always available.
+It should never fails since Exec is always available.

 **INPUT :**